addok/addok/docs/config.md

 ]
 ```

+Warning: Indexes are computed during the import.
+If you already imported data, you need to reset and reimport it after you modified this config.

 #### FILTERS (list)
 A list of fields to be indexed as available filters.
 Keep in mind that every
 filter means bigger index.